 An organization can adapt the phrase “think globally and act locally” to work for the digital space.
 In my business, it is: “Global Knowledge.
 Local Results.”
 The same can apply in any company, but with slight variations based on their own USPs from a Glocal perspective.
 You cannot be disconnected from the world anymore and claim to be just local or just global.
 Either way, being in the digital space means you have no choice but to be Glocal.

 In the digital era, we are acting Glocally all the time.
-We put a website up for the local market, and all of a sudden, we receive an inquiry from a country of which we haven’t even heard of before.
-You can also see this when, a few hours after updating your LinkedIn profile demonstrating local experience, for example, you learn that companies from abroad are trying to headhunt you.
+For example, we put a website up for the local market, and all of a sudden, we receive an inquiry from a country of which we haven’t even heard of before.
+As another example, you can also see this when, a few hours after updating your LinkedIn profile demonstrating local experience, you learn that companies from abroad are trying to headhunt you.
 That is the power of the digital scene.

 Glocal is a Relative Term